h4rvey-g/ob-Notes/USMLE/MSK/Calcium pyrophosphate deposition disease.md

 - The primary (idiopathic) form is most common, with age as a major risk factor.
 - Secondary forms
 	- Joint trauma/damage: including joint surgery, previous juvenile idiopathic arthritis, and [[Osteoarthritis]]
-	- Metabolic disorders: including hyperparathyroidism, hemochromatosis, hypomagnesemia, hypophosphatasia, and possibly gout
+	- Metabolic disorders: including [[hyperparathyroidism]], hemochromatosis, hypomagnesemia, hypophosphatasia, and possibly gout
 	- Familial chondrocalcinosis: due to mutations in the CCAL1 or CCAL2 genes

 ---